Raptor831/6-4-KerbolSystem/README.md

 Acknowledgements
 --------------------------------------------------------------------------------
 - This config was created by regex.
 I consider myself caretaker, so credit should go to regex, Lack, and White Owl.
+- Paul Kingtiger, with his 64x package, updated this mod while I was away for a bit.
+Big thank you for that.